henrikeskisikkila/fastapi-mongo-rest-api/README.md

 # REST API with FastAPI and MongoDB

 This is a REST API template project built using FastAPI and MongoDB.
 You can use this project as an example to get started with a FastAPI backend that uses MongoDB.
-If you find this project useful, please drop a star.

 ## Features